 Once nice feature of the CAP Barbell 2-Inch Olympic Grip Plates is the cutouts in the plates that allows them to be carried easily as well as increase their use for various core and shoulder movements.
 The CAP plates are coated in a gray hammertone paint that does end up chipping over time, but looks pretty good in the beginning.
 They’re available in weight increments ranging from 2.5 LB to 45 LB and are surprisingly thin.
 These are the cheapest plates we recommend, and even then, expect them to chip if dropped and not be extremely accurate in weight.

 Now with a barbell, squat rack, and weight plates in hand, it's time to purchase a bench.
 Although a weight bench isn’t necessarily what we’d consider essential, for many, it will be a highly used piece of equipment.
-Many view a flat bench as just beneficial for bench pressing, however, it can be used for many other movements from the upper body to the lower body.
+Many view a flat bench as just beneficial for bench pressing, however it can be used for many other movements from the upper body to the lower body.
 Versatility is what you should be looking for in your equipment, and a portable bench can provide a lot of that.
 The first bench you should think of purchasing for your home gym should be stable enough to make you feel safe when laying down with a bar over your head, but light enough that you can easily maneuver it in and out of your power rack when needed.

 The bench press is one of the four main barbell lifts you are likely to train in your home gym.
 A good bench, thanks to how many people purchase them, is very affordable and can increase the use of just about all of your equipment.
 It can be used for box squats, rows, various triceps exercises, step ups, box jumps, jefferson curls, and much more.
-In addition to the training movements, when you're not squatting inside the rack, you may frequently find yourself taking your rest sitting down (perhaps laying) on the bench in between sets.
+In addition to the training movements, when your not squatting inside the rack, you may frequently find yourself taking your rest sitting down (perhaps laying) on the bench in between sets.
 Or when you are squatting or deadlifting, you may find it as a useful safe area for your kids to be seated off the platform while you are in the middle of your set.

 For most people, we’d suggest first buying a flat bench.
 Although incline benches are great, budget incline benches typically perform outstanding neither for the flat bench press or incline movements.
 Although there are often flat benches available on the secondary market, good benches can be had for so cheap these days that there’s often little reason to buy a used bench.
 The ideal bench dimensions are 12” wide, 48” long, and 17” high to the top of the pad.
 Outside of these parameters (such as a shorter, narrower bench) and you will quickly become frustrated at the subtleties.
 Let’s get started with our first recommendations.